dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 composer create-project symfony/framework-standard-edition:"3.3.11" blog
 ```

-Once Composer has finished downloading all the required third party libraries, it will ask you to input a number of parameters.
+Once Composer has finished downloading all the required third-party libraries, it will ask you to input a number of parameters.
 Please just leave these empty, pressing return on each line.

 Change directory into your project with: `cd blog`